Posted July 18, 2018

 LLC Formation Fees

 We’ll also obtain your Employer Identification Number (EIN) from the IRS, create an Operating Agreement (for single member LLCs only) and draft an Accountable Plan for expense reimbursements (including the corporate resolution).
 Three documents (Articles of Organization or Certificate of Formation, EIN and Operating Agreement) are required by most banks for a business checking account.
-The Patriotic Act and Homeland Security want to clamp down on illegitimate business accounts and financial holdings.
-This fee also includes your S-Corp election should you need it.
+The Patriotic Act, Bank Security Act and Homeland Security want to clamp down on illegitimate business accounts and financial holdings.
+This fee also includes your S Corp election should you need it.
 Please complete click on the button below to get going!

 Yes, LegalZoom might appear cheaper.
 But after you add on all the bells and whistles, our fee is very reasonable.
-And, you get excellent business consultation.
+And, you get excellent business consultation by using the Watson CPA Group.
 Way too often people run out and do the LegalZoom thing, and then need to us to unravel a bad decision and put things back together.
 That gets expensive right quick.
-So, forming a business is not the kind of thing to be stingy on- get solid answers and solid advice from a trusted tax, accounting and consultation firm.
+So, forming a business is not the kind of thing to be stingy on- get solid answers and solid advice from a trusted business consultation and tax preparation firm.
 We’ve unraveled enough LegalZoom filings to choke a small horse.
 Do you know what it takes to choke a small horse?
 A lot.

 Are you considering going into business with a partner other than your wife?
 Wait!
 You need to consider some things.
 What happens if your partner dies?
 Are you now in business with your partner’s widow.. you know, the crazy one that you could never stand in the first place?
 Or his kids?
-You need to strongly consider a partnership agreement that details death and divorce clauses, and first rights of refusal.
-You must have language that allows the remaining partners to buy back the interest using a third party business valuation.
-We can refer you to an attorney who will charge about $600 to $800 to draft this paperwork (only in Colorado).
-We also have one in California that we use often.
+You need to strongly consider an Operating Agreement that details death and divorce clauses, corporate waste, and first rights of refusal.
+You must have language that allows the remaining partners or members to buy back the interest using a third party business valuation.

 LLC Liability Protection (Fallacy)